 There is one issue that I don’t necessarily agree with.
 This is the issue that our birth and sex are what disempowers us.
 In both the Dialectic of Sex and Second Sex, there is an argument that is made about childbirth being the fundamental labor clause that enslaves women to the lifestyle of domestication.

 I have to say, “I wholeheartedly disagree with this statement.”

-I believe that a more altruistic society looks like one where individuals have a choice.
+A more altruistic society looks like one where individuals have a choice.
 Women should have the choice to stay with children or work at the same time while raising their children.
 But by no means should our ability to bare life and raise children be considered a crux for our empowerment.
-In fact, I believe women are the most empowered once they have had children.
-And this is why I believe that the radical feminist movement needs to be reconceptualized to incorporate a continuous model that is egalitarian and diverts a sense of judgment from women’s choices period.
+Women are the most empowered once they have had children.
+The feminist movement needs to be reconceptualized to incorporate a continuous model that is egalitarian and diverts a sense of judgment from women’s choices period.

 In her book, Paths to Fulfillment, by Psychologist, Ruthellen Josselson, a researcher who has devoted her life to developing new sub-groups for Eric Erickson’s, Identity Development Model, to incorporate the identity development of females.

 Ruthellen documents the lives of women who she encountered during her journey towards a Ph.D. in psychology during the ’80s.
 Almost 30 years ago, however, still relevant when we think about women’s journeys through navigating the personal and the professional.
 In much of her qualitative research, Ruthellen describes how she was one of the only women who made it out of the Ph.D. program with a thriving and active career.
 She speaks about her classmates as all settling down and finding refuge in their home lives by becoming stewards for the family.